makersinstitute/.net-academy/README.md

 #### <a name="day41"></a>Day 1 - Build Web Pages, HTML, CSS, Box Model
 - Learning Objectives:
-  - Students will understand the common terms of HTML (elements, tags, attributes) and CSS (selectors, properties, values)
+  - Students will understand the common terms of HTML and CSS
+   - HTML: elements, tags, attributes
+   - CSS: selectors, properties, values
   - Students will understand semantic
   - Students will understand HTML5 structure
   - Studnets will understand cascade